jenkins-x/jx-docs/content/en/v3/admin/setup/ingress/tls_dns/google.md

 If using a subdomain you will now see your managed zone in GCP [here](https://console.cloud.google.com/net-services/dns/zones)

-__Once terraform has finished for now there is a manual trigger of the Jenkins X cluster repository required.
+__Once terraform has finished for now there is a manual trigger of the JayeX cluster repository required.
 This will not be needed in the future but for now please make a dummy commit on your cluster git repository and follow the boot job as in applies the updates to your cluster.__

 To follow the jx boot installation using the instructions given in the terraform output, connect to the cluster and run: